Yvon Corriveau

-Yvon Rene Corriveau (born February 8, 1967) is a Canadian retired ice hockey left winger.
+Yvon Rene Corriveau (born February 8, 1967) is a Canadian former professional ice hockey left winger.

 Corriveau was born in Welland, Ontario.
 Selected by the Washington Capitals in the 1985 NHL Entry Draft, Corriveau also played for the Hartford Whalers and San Jose Sharks.
 He retired from active professional play in 2005.
 Yvon is now the head coach of multiple teams in the Connecticut Chiefs Hockey Organization.